dmnapolitano/troon_release_prediction/README.md

 The goal of this project is collect data surrounding Troon releases scraped from Instagram and to attempt to predict when--date and time--how much, and possibly what type of beer will be released.

-Please explore what's here so far and view the data/features collected and aggregated via the Tableau visualizations linked above.
+Please feel free to explore what's here so far and view the data/features/visualizations.
 And please make suggestions and pull requests, of course. :beers:

 ## Collaborators